djmunoz/obliquity_inference/README.rst

 Let us create a synthetic random (uniform) sample of stellar orientations and save it into a pandas dataframe:

 .. code:: python
+   import numpy as np
+   import obliquity_inference as obl

    # create 100 stars oriented randomly
    Nstars = 100